mail-in-a-box/mailinabox/CONTRIBUTING.md

     $ vagrant up --provision

+If you're on MacOS X and still works with [Parallels Desktop](https://github.com/Parallels/vagrant-parallels), you can use it:

+    $ vagrant up --provision --provider=parallels

 _If you're seeing an error message about your *IP address being listed in the Spamhaus Block List*, simply uncomment the `export SKIP_NETWORK_CHECKS=1` line in `Vagrantfile`.
 It's normal, you're probably using a dynamic IP address assigned by your Internet provider–they're almost all listed._

 ### Modifying your `hosts` file